SeanHollen/How-Java-Is-Verbose/README.md

 People love to hate Java.
 One of the most common reasons people give for disliking it is that it is "verbose."
 I will explain why people think this.
 I will go over various features that make the language needlessly verbose.
+I will only be evaluating the language syntax, not the libraries, support, or runtime conditions.
 For a basis of comparison, I'll use Javascript, Typescript, Python, and C#.

+**Summary**

+* One major complaint with Java is that it lacks a flexible data structure, such as JSON objects like in JS/TS, structs like in C/C++/C#, and lists+dictionaries like in Python.
+You can create a class as the data structure you want, but classes have excess boilerplate: constructors typically getters+setters.
+This makes it syntactically awkward for cases when we just need a store of data.
+Alternatively, you can attempt to use HashMaps+ArrayLists for your store of data, but these are awkward to initialize and don't have good syntax for updating.

+* Java is heavily dedicated to the object-oriented approach.
+There is boilerplate associated with that approach.
+Additionally, this approach only gets you so far, because there are cases when you really want to do functional work.
+But when you try, it's difficult.
+Furthermore, lack of functional support has implications for typing (see that section).

+* In general, Java makes you "spell things out" more.
+Examples are with import statements and the lack of default arguments.

+**Contents**

 1. [Boilerplate](#boilerplate)
 2. [Import Statements](#import-statements)